ManarShehazi/-ManarShehazi-/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=ManarShehazi)

 Welcome to my GitHub profile!
-I'm a Master’s graduate in Data Science & AI from Université Grenoble Alpes.
+I'm a Master’s graduate in Data Science & AI from Grenoble INP ENSIMAG & Université Grenoble Alpes.
 I’m passionate about bridging science and engineering to solve real-world problems using machine learning.
 I enjoy working at the intersection of applied research, clean software design, and scalable infrastructure.

 ---